siliconsenthil/siliconsenthil.github.io/source/_posts/2013-01-19-validation-scopes-leaks-memory.markdown

  => 70366307844540
 ```

-We've taken the _object_id_ of both the objects.
+We've taken the _object_id_ of the model object and runtime created delegator class(which is an instance of class _Class_ of course).
 Let's set the references to nil and run the GC.

 ```
 1.9.3p194 :014 > local_variables